ychong4/ychong4.github.io/Activity 2/ABtest/Readme.md

 Both group A and group B are not normally distributed, therefore, we use a non-parametric test (Mann-Whitney U test method).

+The p-value of the test is 0.5292.
+Since the p-value > 0.05, we failed to reject H0.

 ## Section 2.
 Analyze the paid user group dataset

 Then, we filter out the users with positive revenue.
 We want to study if the control is effective for this user group.